1000 Books Before Kindergarten

 Through reading, enjoying and talking about books you can help your child develop important skills that will stimulate brain growth that will set the foundations, and hopefully excitement, that will encourage your child to read on their own.
 It is also a great way to share some quality time with your child and make some special memories.

-4. Keep doing steps 1-3 until you have finished all 10 sheets.
+- Keep doing steps 1-3 until you have finished reading 1000 books.